SilkRose/Pony/src/stories/saddle-bagged/02-underground.md

 I go over to the edge and clamber under the trampoline, then crawl over to the ladder and go down it.
 I walk down the hallway at a brisk pace.

 Once I get to the door, I go through it and close it behind me.
-I walk down the previously unexplored hallway. *If I’m lucky, this will lead out of this crazy place.*
+I walk down the previously unexplored hallway. *If I'm lucky, this will lead out of this crazy place.*

 The hallway is the same as the last two.
 At the end of the hallway is a door, like the last two made of wood, but this one had a symbol on it, a pink six-pointed star with a smaller white six pointed star behind it slightly rotated, and five smaller six pointed stars around that.